 MedPAC wants pay boost for docs and hospitals

-Get excited, hospitals and clinicians!
-MedPAC wants Congress to increase the sectors' 2o24 Medicare payment rates.
+MedPAC wants Congress to increase hospitals and clinicians' 2o24 Medicare payment rates.

-Why it matters: If Congress decides not to do that, CMS has to make the updates according to current law — leading to another year of providers running to Congress to ask for relief from Medicare cuts after the fact.
+Why it matters: If Congress opts not to follow the recommendations, CMS has to make payment updates according to current law — setting up another year of providers running to lawmakers for relief from Medicare cuts after the fact.

-- Commissioners hashed out draft payment recommendations for providers in a marathon two-day meeting this week.
-We listened to all ~10 hours of discussion and summed it up for you.
+- Commissioners hashed out draft payment recommendations for providers in a marathon two-day meeting last week.

-Driving the news: MedPAC looks poised to recommend that Congress increase Medicare payment to hospitals by 1% over what the law prescribes.
+Driving the news: The advisory agency looks poised to recommend that Congress increase Medicare payment to hospitals by 1% over what the law prescribes.

 - Commissioners generally support asking Congress to give an extra increase to safety-net hospitals on top of that.